d4l3k/cs540-project/paper.md

 \begin{abstract}
 Current research into global black box optimization of expensive functions focuses on stateless models such as machine learning hyper parameter optimization.
-Many real world problems can't be reset back to a clean state after a single evaluation.
+Many real world problems cannot be reset back to a clean state after a single evaluation.
 In this paper, we evaluate the performance of five popular black box algorithms on two stateful models: governmental budgeting and flying an airplane.
 We find that current black-box optimization methods do not